informatik-mannheim/gify-box/README.md

 Install the neopixel library from [Adafruit and jgarff](https://github.com/jgarff/rpi_ws281x).
 There are more [informations and examples here](https://learn.adafruit.com/neopixels-on-raspberry-pi/software).

-Install viewnior using `sudo apt-get install viewnior`
+Install other needed software using the installation script in the `installation` folder.

-Start by calling the camera.py as root: `sudo python camera.py`
+Start by calling the camera.py as root: `sudo python single_instance.py`

 # Prevent Display Blanking